FAMILY

 1. Negative:

-Urbanization as more and more people moved to cities to find work.
-It led to our modern ideas of consumer society, as people began to choose different brands to buy, based on everything from the price to quality, to designs, patterns, and colours.
-Companies began to make different models of things to attract more buyers, which could be seen as the beginning of modern capitalism.
+Urbanization has increased as more and more people have moved to cities to find work.
+It led to our modern ideas of consumer society, as people began to choose different brands to buy based on everything from the price to quality to designs, patterns, and colours.
+Companies began to make different models of things to attract more buyers, which was the beginning of modern capitalism.
 It led to an increase in technology, as more and more machines were invented and used to increase the efficiency at which products were made, leading to lower prices and more availability.
-It was also the first time that a source of power, other than muscles power (human or animal,) was used to create products.
-It led to a more connected world, as new technology like trains, steam engines, and railroads designed to more quickly transport goods, were also used to better connect people.
+It was also the first time that a source of power other than muscle power (human or animal) was used to create products.
+It led to a more connected world, as new technology like trains, steam engines, and railroads designed to transport goods more quickly were also used to connect people better.
 It helped establish the industrialized nations (mainly England and America) as the dominant world powers.
-It would eventually lead to more rights for workers and the concept of the modern working conditions we have, although at the start this would not have been true.
-It helped women begin to break the domesticity cult, as more and more young, unmarried women got jobs.
+It would eventually lead to more rights for workers and the concept of the modern working conditions we have, although at the start, this would not have been true.
+It helped women begin to break the domesticity cult as more and more young, unmarried women got jobs.

-There are more for each of these, but hopefully, this will help you get started.
+There are more for each of these, but this will help you get started.

 Post a Comment